With my bags packed, nerves at the ready, I set off on a plane to Hanoi, Vietnam.

 It turns out also that I was actually a damn good teacher.
 Fun fact for you.
 If ten people take on the CELTA, statistically, eight of them will get a Pass C, two of them will get a Pass B and no-one will get a Pass A. I can very proudly say that I got an A- so I had definitely found my calling!

-However, even armed with the highest possible level qualification for teaching English under my belt, and a lot of hard and thorough research, I still didn’t feel prepared to take the jump and move half way around the world to an unknown city where I didn’t speak the language all on my own.
+However, even armed with the most recognised entry level qualification for teaching English as a second language under my belt, and a lot of hard and thorough research, I still didn’t feel prepared to take the jump and move half way around the world to an unknown city where I didn’t speak the language all on my own.